 Having been requisitioned during the Second World War, Le Royal Monceau hotel regained its independence in 1945 - in particular, it entertained General Eisenhower, Field Marshal Montgomery and the allied high command - before resuming its activities the following year.
-In 1947, Ho Chi Minh spent seven weeks there during the Fontainebleau Conference, which was to determine the future of Franco-Vietnamese relations; then, in May 1948, David Ben Gourion and Golda Meir signed the birth certificate of the State of Israel on its premises.
+In 1947, Ho Chi Minh spent seven weeks there during the Fontainebleau Conference, which was to determine the future of Franco-Vietnamese relations.